2000 World Series: Game 5

 The American national anthem was sung by Marc Anthony.
 Looking to clinch, the Yankees scored first on a Bernie Williams home run in the second inning.
 In the bottom half, however, with runners on second and third and two outs, Andy Pettitte's fielding error on Al Leiter's bunt attempt allowed the Mets to tie the score.
 Benny Agbayani's RBI single then put them up 2–1.
 In the top of the sixth inning, Derek Jeter homered to tie the game at 2–2.
+Jeter's home run was the last of the 20th century.

-The Series effectively ended in the top of the ninth.
-Mets ace Al Leiter had a pitch count that was approaching 140, but manager Bobby Valentine insisted that he would live or die with Leiter.
+Entering the top of the ninth, Mets ace Al Leiter had a pitch count that was approaching 140, but manager Bobby Valentine insisted that he would live or die with Leiter.
 After striking out Tino Martinez and Paul O'Neill, Leiter walked Jorge Posada and allowed a single to Scott Brosius.
-Yankees infielder Luis Sojo then singled to center, and the throw from center fielder Jay Payton hit Posada as he was sliding into home plate.
-The ball went into the Yankees' dugout.
-Bottom of the 9th inning, Mets' slugger Mike Piazza hit a fly ball off Mariano Rivera with two outs and a runner on third.
-Many thought the ball was a home run.
+Yankees infielder Luis Sojo then hit a slow, seeing-eye single up the middle, and the throw from center fielder Jay Payton hit Posada as he was sliding into home plate.
+The ball went into the Yankees' dugout, allowing both Posada and Brosius to score.
+In the bottom of the 9th inning, Agbayani drew a one-out walk from Mariano Rivera, and was on third when Mets' slugger Mike Piazza came up to bat with two outs.
+On an 0–1 pitch, he hit a cutter deep to center field that many thought would be a home run.
 Yankees manager Joe Torre said of the last at-bat:

 It was probably the most scared I've been when Mike hit that ball ...
 I screamed, "No!"
 Because any time he hits a ball in the air, it's a home run in my mind.
 I saw Bernie trotting over for that.
 I said, "Wow!
 I guess I misread that one."

 Yankees catcher Jorge Posada similarly said, years later:

 I remember it was a loud sound ...
 It was a pitch that got too much of the plate.
 It was supposed to be inside.
-I remember the swing, I remember Mo’s reaction.
+I remember the swing, I remember Mo's reaction.
 And then I looked at the ball and I see Bernie running after it, and then he stopped.
-And I’m like, O.K., we’re good.
+And I'm like, O.K., we're good.

-However, Bernie Williams, after the game, with champagne pouring over him, said, "I knew right away ...
+Bernie Williams drifted back and secured the final out of the series just in front of the track.
+After the game, with champagne pouring over him, Williams said, "I knew right away ...
 I knew he didn't hit it."
 Likewise, Mariano Rivera in his last season (2013) was asked if he thought Piazza had hit a home run and answered, "No ...
 He didn't hit it with the sweet spot."